Code-Institute-Submissions/battleofnagashino/readme.md

 ## Credits

-- Most of the images for the site came from Wikimedia commons or Wikipedia.
+- Most of the images for the site came from Wikimedia Commons or Wikipedia.